DonaldTaggart/SwiftGuard-Website/index.md

 ![“Entropy Distributions”](images/entropy_distributions.png)
 <img src="{{ site.baseurl }}/images/entropy_distributions.png" width="75%">

 The tokens for each prompt can be converted into a feature vector.
-Those representing benign prompts are noticeably different than those of adversarial ones.
+Generally speaking, those representing benign prompts are noticeably different than those of adversarial ones.
 The human eye can visualize this with a t-distributed stochastic neighbor embedding plot that reduces each point to two dimensions:
 ![“t-snes”](images/t-snes.png)
 <img src="{{ site.baseurl }}/images/t-snes.png" width="75%">